HappySeaFox/sail/EXAMPLES.md

  * Save a pointer to our data source.
 It will be passed back to the callback functions below.
  * You can free the data source in the close() callback.
  *
- * WARNING: If you don't call sail_stop_reading(), the close() callback is never called.
+ * WARNING: If you don't call sail_stop_loading(), the close() callback is never called.
- *          Please make sure you always call sail_stop_reading().
+ *          Please make sure you always call sail_stop_loading().
  */
 io->stream = my_data_source_pointer;

 /*
- * Setup reading, seeking, flushing etc. callbacks for our custom I/O source.
+ * Setup loading, seeking, flushing etc. callbacks for our custom I/O source.
  * All of them must be set.
  */
 io->read  = io_my_data_source_read;